Rural Voice in Design and Action

 Connecting MSI and Rural Research report cover

-Connecting Minority-Serving institutions and Rural Research
+Connecting Minority-Serving Institutions and Rural Research

 Exploring the potential for MSIs to produce more rural research and integrate rural perspectives into established and developing rural-focused research systems.